payu-india/CMS-Chatbot/docs/Collect Payments/explore-android-sdks/faqs-android-sdk.md

 * **Can I integrate PayU Checkout Pro SDK with my own payment gateway or payment service provider?**

 Yes, PayU Checkout Pro SDK can be integrated with any payment gateway or service provider.
 You can use the SDK to capture and process payment information and then send it to their own backend system for processing.
-For more information, refer to [Customized Integration with PayUCheckoutPro](https://docs.payu.in/docs/android-checkoutpro-custom-integrations).
+For more information, refer to [Customize your Integration](https://docs.payu.in/docs/android-checkoutpro-custom-integrations).

 * **How can I implement custom payment methods or gateways not supported by PayU Checkout Pro SDK?**

 Custom payment methods or gateways can be implemented using the PayU Custom Checkout SDK.
 This SDK provides a flexible and extensible framework for integrating with any payment method or gateway.
-For more information, refer to [Customized Integration with PayUCheckoutPro](https://docs.payu.in/docs/android-checkoutpro-custom-integrations).
+For more information, refer to [Customize Your Integration](https://docs.payu.in/docs/android-checkoutpro-custom-integrations).

 * **Can I implement custom payment flows using PayU Checkout Pro SDK?**